TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 4/Ephesians 4.2.md

 ---

-with all lowliness and meekness, with longsuffering, forbearing one another in love;
+with all lowliness and humility, with patience, bearing with one another in love;